victoriajeniluc/Practice/Java/Java_notes.md

       * Ex:
         String name = lName + ", " + fname;
       * It is only local of where it declared... so name is only going t obe visible to the printDetails in the picture(lecture8variables1.png) whereas s1 and s2 are local variables too of the main method... so it can't access anything in the printDetails
+      * Local variables are not initiaized to default values;
+      * Local variables needs to be assigned with some values before being used
+        - refer to lecture11 for LocalTest.java
+      * make sure the local variable is initialized before accessed.. but if its not accessed.. it wont give you a compliation error - it will just throw a warning that the variable is not used

   * SCOPE
     * the variable's scope represents the section of the code of which the variable is visible